-In my role as Executive Director of the Miami Dovntown Development Authority, I have been working with Remard Zyscovich and the firm's Urban Design Team over the last two years.
-As the lead Urban Design consultant, their primary responsibility was updating the Downtown Miami Muster Plan working in coordination with a multi-disciplined technical team.
+In my role as Executive Director of the Miami Downtown Development Authority, I have been working with Bernard Zyscovich and the firm's Urban Design Team over the last two years.
+As the lead Urban Design consultant, their primary responsibility was updating the Downtown Miami Master Plan working in coordination with a multi-disciplined technical team.

 Their staff was always professional and responsive.
-The learn's work reflected the firm's ability to establish a vision, strategy and implementation plan that maximizes murket, economic and community opportunities.
+The team's work reflected the firm's ability to establish a vision, strategy and implementation plan that maximizes market, economic and community opportunities.

-Likewise, the firm's ability to conceive as well as communicate innovative urban substitute is one of their most important strengths, which offers their clients a distinct
+Likewise, the firm's ability to conceive as well as communicate innovative urban solutions is one of their most important strengths, which offers their clients a distinct advantage.